IBM-Cloud/terraform-provider-ibm/website/docs/d/cis_custom_list_items.html.markdown

 - `cis_id` - (Required, String) The ID of the CIS service instance.
 - `list_id` - (Required, String) The ID of the custom list.
 - `item_id` - (Optional, String) The ID of the item.
-If `item_id` is provided, you will get the information for the partiular item otherwise information for all the items will be provided.
+If `item_id` is provided, you get information for the partiular item; otherwise, information for all items is provided.

 ## Attributes reference